TimothyBouchard/soil_moisture_project/README.md

 future improvements to the device would be to add a i2c display to display some data, and a outlet powersupply other than my PC so i dont run up electric bill.
 Reasons for the 24 hour test.

+12/26/2024
+Edited files and took a look back into old project.
+To clarify this project turned into a garden chatbot